jerryhgladinet/docs/admin/source/chapter04.rst

 5.2 Storage Manager
 *********************

-The Storage Manager is at the right panel of tenant dashboard when the screen is wide enough to show the right panel.
+The Storage Manager is at the right panel of the tenant dashboard when the screen is wide enough to show the right panel.
 It will be shown normally on a desktop screen.

 .. figure:: _static/image_s5_2_00.png
     :align: center